NMUN•NY Position Papers - Due 1 March by 11:59 pm (New York time)

 How to Submit Your Position Papers

-Your delegation may also wish to submit a copy of your position papers to the permanent mission of the country or NGO headquarters along with an explanation of the conference.
-We encourage you to do this if you are requesting a briefing.
+If you are requesting a Mission Briefing we encourage you to submit a copy of your position papers to the permanent mission of your assigned country or NGO headquarters along with an explanation of the conference.